colah/ByronTrialNotes/day2.md

 Crown has put together a key to highlight certain sections of evidence.

-Council is satisfied with disclosure and abandons motion.
+Counsel is satisfied with disclosure and abandons motion.

-Council will not pursue the motion to cross examine French.
-Council accepts augmented transcript: transcript and agreed statement.
-Crown will argue amplification based on it, and council will argue what arguments it needs to make.
+Counsel will not pursue the motion to cross examine French.
+Counsel accepts augmented transcript: transcript and agreed statement.
+Crown will argue amplification based on it, and counsel will argue what arguments it needs to make.

 Crown: Byron had already attracted open source attention which was traced back to his identity...
 But that was triggered by detention.

-Council: One other point, the evidentiary record on the computer search includes the testimony of Officer Roulet.
+Counsel: One other point, the evidentiary record on the computer search includes the testimony of Officer Roulet.

-Council: I will start Garofoli argument with the original warrant and then proceed forwards.
+Counsel: I will start Garofoli argument with the original warrant and then proceed forwards.
 The computer search can be argued separately.

 Crown: We're not bringing arguments regarding the cottages and is abandoning them.

-Council: The cottages may be relevant to big picture 24(2) analysis, however.
+Counsel: The cottages may be relevant to big picture 24(2) analysis, however.

-Council: With that said, let's proceed to the Garofoli issue.
+Counsel: With that said, let's proceed to the Garofoli issue.

-Council: The warrant for Mr. Sonne's home is fatally flawed in a number of ways.
+Counsel: The warrant for Mr. Sonne's home is fatally flawed in a number of ways.
 Broad categories:

   * Once the process of excision occurs, taking into account what I submit are false or misleading conclusions, conjecture and speculation, even simple errors and emissions.
 Once all of those are accounted for, there remains no basis on which the issuing justice could have issued the warrant.
 My friend will argue that this is a piecemeal criticism, but when the document is largely misleading that is a constitutional problem.
     * Turning our attention to the actual warrant: